Vision (2018 film): Production

 The film started shooting in September 2017 and was shot for two and a half weeks in September before it resumed shooting in November.
 The film was tailored to suit Binoche's schedule.
 When it transpired that she would be available during September and November, Kawase opted to write a story that was split into two halves.
 The feature is set in Kawase's native Nara Prefecture as many of her films are, with the local Yoshino Mountains and forests figuring prominently in the film.
 The film's location, deep in the mountains of the director's native Nara, was chosen partly to satisfy the actress's eagerness to see rural Japan.

 Kawase and Binoche first met at an official dinner at the Cannes Film Festival in 2017, and Kawase recalled that "the moment I met her, I knew I wanted to work with her."
 The project of the two working together was accelerated by Paris-based production company founder Marianne Slot, who was seated next to Kawase at a dinner at 2017's Cannes Festival, and their discussion led to a decision in June for Slot Machine and Kawase's production house Kumie Inc. to collaborate on a film, with Slot bringing in Binoche to star.
 Wild Bunch handled international sales and Haut et Court pre-bought French rights.

 Release

-The film opened in Japan on June 8, 2018, and then made its North American debut at the 2018 Toronto International Film Festival and its European debut at the San Sebastiàn Film Festival.
-It was released on November 28 in France, 2018,on December 28, 2018 in Spain, and on February 14, 2019 in Germany.
+The film opened in Japan on June 8, 2018, and then made its North American debut at the 2018 Toronto International Film Festival and its European debut at the 66th San Sebastián International Film Festival.
+It was released on November 28 in France, 2018, on December 28, 2018 in Spain, and on February 14, 2019 in Germany.